jreisinger/work/README.md

 Package work generates tasks from lines of STDIN, processes them concurrently and prints to STDOUT.
-To use it you just need to implement Generator and Task interfaces.
+To use it you just need to implement Factory and Task interfaces.

 For example: